 Birth injury cases may arise when obstetricians or obstetrical nurses fail to timely recognize and treat serious medical conditions affecting the mother, fetus, or both.
 For more information about how health care providers must monitor and protect the safety of a pregnant or laboring mother and her unborn child, see Monitoring the Fetus During Labor.
 You may be also be interested in Evaluation of a Birth Injury Case, in which we examine in detail how birth injury attorneys determine whether an injury that occurred was caused by negligence or medical malpractice.

-Common Birth Injury Cases Include
+Birth Injury Cases We Have Handled Include:

 Examples of Birth Injury Cases Our Attorneys Have Handled